Economics of AI: Inversion of Software Economics

 - SaaS is built on spreading fixed costs, AI scales by stacking variable costs

-In SaaS, every new user is close to zero marginal cost.
-In AI, each new user generates incremental compute spend, so revenue and costs grow together. - More users actually hurt unit economics
+In many software businesses, each additional user can be served at relatively low marginal cost.
+In AI, each new user generates incremental compute spend, so revenue and costs grow together. - More usage can hurt unit economics when compute grows faster than revenue

 Early efficiency is misleading.
 The margin break happens after initial success, when growth forces a more expensive operating mode.

 Growth is no longer a default path to profitability.
-In AI businesses, it actually exposes the variable costs hidden in your system.
+In AI products, it exposes the variable costs hidden in deeper features, harder workloads, and reliability requirements.